Quillor/firstVoteNC/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.10.7.1 =
+* 	Sending mail in standard import bug solved, thanks to @manverupl for the error report.

+= 1.10.7 =
+*	New feature thanks to Todd Zaroban (@tzarob) now you can choose if override or not current roles of each user when you are updating them
+*	Problem solved in repeated email module thanks to @damienper (https://wordpress.org/support/topic/error-in-email_repeated-php/)
+* 	Problem solved in mail sending with cron thanks to @khansadi (https://wordpress.org/support/topic/no-email-is-sent-to-new-users-when-created-via-corn-import/)

 = 1.10.6.9 =
 *	Thanks to Peri Lane from Apis Productions you can now import roles from CSV.
 Read documentation to see the way to work.